What to do with this activity?

 Encourage your toddler to move around and pretend they are an animal.
 For instance, show them how to:

-- jump like a frog or a kangaroo,
+- jump like a rabbit, a frog or a kangaroo,

 - stretch out one arm like an elephant’s trunk and clomp around the room,